KatieCoard/katiecoard.github.io/_posts/2016-04-16-spotlight-on-rethink-rotary.md

 sidebar: right
 subheadline: Rethink Rotary's Katie Coard was recently interviewed about chartering a Rotary club, Rotary stereotypes and why Rotary is so important
 title:  "How Do You Charter a Rotary Club and Other Questions: An Interview"
 teaser: "Ever wondered what it's like trying to charter a Rotary club?
-Rethink Rotary's Katie Coard shared her experiences in a recent interview on the upcoming social good blog <a href="http://howtodosomegood.com/">How To Do Some Good</a>"
+Rethink Rotary's Katie Coard shared her experiences in a recent interview on the upcoming social good blog How To Do Some Good"
 tags:
     -
 categories: